Drassil/git-wiki/wiki/main_page.md

 1. Fork, Clone [git-wiki-theme repository](https://github.com/drassil/git-wiki-theme) or click on "Use this template"

-2. Edit _config.yml and push your changes in your repository, then configure the github pages in your repository settings
+2. Edit _config.yml and push your changes in your repository, then configure the github/gitlab pages in your repository settings

 **Description**: This method will allow you to create a wiki using git-wiki-theme directly.
 You can create your theme from scratch.
 It's for advanced users and people who want directly collaborate to git-wiki-theme project.